January 27, 2022, by Leah Sharpe

 Overall, I would say that the degree you will obtain from university is a gate opener to the world.
 Always keep your eyes open for potential jobs, and do not be afraid to send an email to a potential employer.
 Most often than not, they like proactive people.
 Remember that any job is also supposed to make you happy.
 Always aim for a role that will make you feel fulfilled as a person and as a professional.

 Are you planning to work in the UK either during your studies or after graduation?
-Take a look at our Working in the UK webpages for available options, advice and support.
+Take a look at our How do I get a graduate job in the UK webpage for available options, advice and support.

 If you’re a science student looking at career options beyond the lab, explore alternative careers for scientists.